l7mp/stunner/README.md

 In order to mitigate the risk, it is a good security practice to reset the username/password pair every once in a while.
 Suppose you want to set the STUN/TURN username to `my_user` and the password to `my_pass`.
-To do this simply modify the STUNner `ConfigMap` and simply restart STUNner to enforce the new access tokens:
+To do this simply modify the STUNner `ConfigMap` and restart STUNner to enforce the new access tokens:

 ```console
 $ kubectl patch configmap/stunner-config -n default --type merge \